Finance & Tax Consultants

 The Rise of SMSF Property Investment

-According to a recent analysis by COMPANY RE, there is a noticeable shift in investment behavior among Australians.
-They are increasingly turning to SMSFs to facilitate strategic property purchases, a trend that indicates a growing confidence in property as a means of wealth creation.
-What’s driving this change?
-Let’s explore.
+There has been a noticeable shift in investment behaviour among Australians, who are increasingly turning to SMSFs to facilitate strategic property purchases, a trend that reflects growing confidence in property as a means of building long-term wealth.
+What's driving this change?
+Let's explore.

 Enhanced Accessibility to SMSF Lending

-• Low Refinancing Costs: Refinance interest rates are starting from around 6.19% p.a., making it economically feasible for investors to consolidate their financial positions and take advantage of market opportunities.
+• Low Refinancing Costs: Refinance interest rates are starting from around 6.19% p.a., making it economically feasible for trustees with existing residential loans to consolidate their financial positions.

 Unlocking Financial Control with SMSFs